Non-degenerate pumping of superconducting resonator parametric amplifier with evidence of phase-sensitive amplification: Measurements

 One might be tempted to smoothly transition between the two pumping schemes by splitting the single pump in the degenerate scheme into two pump tones close in frequency.
-Figure~\ref{fig:4_close_pumping} shows the result of such attempt with $\Delta\omega_{\mathrm{p12}}=0.33\,\mathrm{MHz}$.
-As seen in the figure, many pump mixing products were generated and there was no amplification in the signal tone.
+The top subfigure of figure~\ref{fig:4_close_missing} shows a demonstrative result from such an attempt with $\Delta\omega_{\mathrm{p12}}=0.33\,\mathrm{MHz}$.
+As seen in the figure, a large number of pump mixing products were generated and there was no amplification in the signal tone.
 This can be understood in terms of pump tones cascading unwanted mixing products which siphons energy away and disrupts the amplification of the signal tone \citenumns{Eom_2012,Landauer_1960}.

-Another scenario where signal amplification does not occur is when the region between the pump tones does not align with the underlying resonance.
-Figure~\ref{fig:5_missing_operating_point} shows two pumps misaligned with the underlying resonance.
-As seen in the figure, no signal amplification occurs.
-This restriction on the operating point of the pump tones is a key feature of ResPA and is also important to degenerating pumping \citenumns{Zhao_2023,zhao2024_intrinsic_separation}.
+Theoretical analysis of ResPAs shows that high-gain operation requires carefully chosen combinations of pump power and frequency: strong pump tones do not lead to amplification unless their frequencies closely match the required operating point \citenumns{Thomas_2022}.
+The bottom subfigure of figure~\ref{fig:4_close_missing} illustrates two pump tones that are misaligned with the operating point, resulting in no signal amplification.
+This restriction on the operating point is a key feature of ResPA and is also important to degenerate pumping \citenumns{Zhao_2023,zhao2024_intrinsic_separation}.